Desktop Monitoring Instrument (DMI)

 - ParaEducator Assessment by Master Teacher – a score of at least 70% on Academic Application (reading, writing, math) and 65% on Knowledge of Supporting Instruction

-- Project PARA Assessment by the University of Nebraska-Lincoln – a score of at least 116
+- Project PARA Assessment by the University of Nebraska-Lincoln – a certificate indicating completion of Title I course

 Exceptions to the Title I Highly Qualified Requirements: